 If you decide to grow it indoors, you will have to get artificial lighting and other essential things and turn the environment of the room into a suitable one for the plant to grow.
 However,

 if you choose the option to grow your marijuana outside, you will not need to set a lot of stuff up but you will get a different type of end product at the end of harvesting.

 One of the benefits of growing marijuana indoors is that it allows you a greater amount of control than growing it outdoors – where its growth depends upon nature.
 This is because you are able to control the environment results in some of the most potent marijuana strains along with a magnificent flavor.

 While growing your marijuana indoors, you will be able to introduce higher levels of CO2 in comparison which in turn will result in bigger buds with higher levels of THC which are relatively more difficult to achieve while growing marijuana outdoors.

 There are some complications that can arise while growing indoors, the biggest one of them are the mites.
 While there are natural predators sharing the habitat outdoors such as ants, ladybugs, wasps who help in keeping the population of mites at bay.
 With the increasing concern of using pesticides and insecticides in the consumers, the indoor growers have a dilemma of how to deal with indoor mites.

 Growing Marijuana Outdoors

-With rising cost of electricity, outdoor growing of marijuana does seem like a reasonable thing to do.
+With the rising cost of electricity, the outdoor growing of marijuana does seem like a reasonable thing to do.
 However, the quality that you can produce indoors cannot be replicated outdoors, as you can actually control the environment indoors.